osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 where `<X>` is the number of CPUs you want to allow jobs to use.

-The `NUM_CPUS` environment variable will tell HTCondor not to offer more than the given number of CPUs to jobs;
+The `NUM_CPUS` environment variable will tell the pilot not to offer more than the given number of CPUs to jobs;
 the `--cpus` argument will tell Docker not to allocate more than the given number of CPUs to the container.

 Both options are necessary for optimal behavior.